The Complete Guide to Wedding Stationery: What to Order and When

 Place Cards

-Not to be confused with escort cards, place cards are used at the tables themselves and have just the guest's name on it.
-They may also include a food selection so the wait staff knows which foods to serve them.
+Not to be confused with escort cards, place cards are used at the tables themselves and have just the guest's name on them.
+They’re especially helpful for plated dinners.
+You can include meal selections so the catering team knows who ordered the chicken, who’s vegetarian, and who’s going to be thrilled about the short rib.

-When to plan: - 2-4 weeks before.
+When to plan and order: 2-4 weeks before.
 Make sure your stationer has your project on their radar so they can get appropriate supplies, especially if you're doing a unique display.
+You'll need to have your final seating list and chart to your stationer about 2 weeks ahead of your date.

 SHOP PLACE CARDS